jeremytammik/moniwonig/index.md

 ## <a name="todo-today"></a>todo today

 ## <a name="todo-next"></a>todo next

+- moni kitchen tap vibrates and leaks
 - moni bettschublade: h 20 x w 80 x t 100
+- install rain water pump and pressuriser from cistern to basement
+- install water purifier in basement
 - clear my bedroom, store my clothes
 - install plumbing and pump for rainnwater toilet flushing
 - add anothr gate for bicycles in front of house to enter without a step